 The cylinder on the Spectre REV-5 blaster holds five rounds and folds out of the blaster frame for easy loading: just press the release button on the left side of the blaster.
 Once loaded, snap the cylinder back and prime by sliding the pump handle located above the grip.
-Because priming also rotates the cylinder-unlike the Maverick blaster, where cylinder rotation is accomplished by pulling the trigger-the Spectre model requires only light pressure on the trigger to fire.
-Another cool thing is that the shoulder stock can be folded forward to lie flat against the side of the blaster: simply pull back on the stock to release the hinge and then fold forward to lock into place.
+Another cool thing is that the shoulder stock can be folded forward to lie flat against the blaster: simply pull back on the stock to release the hinge and then fold forward to lock into place.
+While the Silencer undeniably makes the blaster look awesome, in fact it does not have any silencing properties.